thatipellisaikiran/RAG-with-pipecone-and-cohere/README.md

 Local Deployment:
 -------------------------------
 To run the Streamlit app locally:

--python -m streamlit run app.py
+python -m streamlit run app.py

 Production Deployment:
 Containerization (Optional): You can containerize the app using Docker for easy deployment.